 against al Qaeda in Yemen and on counterterrorism against ISIS.

-Still al Qaeda developed out of Wahhabist doctrine and Saudi Arabia has done more than its fair share to
+Still al Qaeda developed out of Wahhabist doctrine and Saudi Arabia has done more than its fair share to nurture Islamic extremists and to fund jihadi groups in Syria such al Nusra.
+And the latest Saudi threat

 to sell off U.S. securities if Congress passes legislation holding them